 If our clinic decides to move away from productivity goals, what other goals should we measure?

 We actually wrote an entire post on alternative performance metrics that clinics can use in lieu of productivity rates.
-We also explained why it’s in every clinic’s best interest to move away from productivity goals here.
+We also explained why it’s in every clinic’s best interest to move away from productivity goals in this blog post.

 How do PTs go about getting recognized as a profession rather than as a service?